jmonlong/manu-vggafannot/manuscript.md

 ### Querying GAF files

-Instead of indexing on a sequence name and genomic position, we can query on a node interval.
+Instead of indexing on a sequence name and genomic position, we can query on a node interval (see Figure {@fig:index}D).
 In HTSlib, `tabix` was modified to disregard the sequence name when querying intervals for a GAF file.
 The interval is defined by the values typically used for the *start* and *end* position of genomic coordinates.

 Commands to query slices of the pangenome in `vg` were also updated.
-The `find` and `chunk` subcommands use the updated HTSlib library to extract the appropriate paths from the nodes selected.
+The `find` and `chunk` sub-commands use the updated HTSlib library to extract the appropriate paths from the nodes selected.
 Internally, those commands identify a first subgraph, for example corresponding to a genomic interval on the reference path provided by the user.
 This subgraph is then extended with more *context* to include non-reference regions of the graph.
 The amount of context is also controlled by the user.